Global Ties: Coast Guard Hosts International Officers

-Command Master Chief Petty Officer David Dolphin speaks to students during the 72nd International Maritime Officer Course July 8, 2024, at USCG Training Center Yorktown, Virginia.
-Twenty-seven students from 23 countries attended the 12-week course, based in Yorktown, Virginia, which aimed to teach them how the USCG operates and to provide insight into the history and culture of the United States.
-(U.S. Coast Guard photo by Bryan Myhr)
+The U.S. Coast Guard's International Maritime Officer School hosted the 72nd International Maritime Officer Course in Yorktown, Virginia.
+The students graduated on September 26 at USCG Training Center Yorktown.
+Twenty-seven students from 23 countries are attending the 12-week course, which aims to teach them how the USCG operates and to provide insight into the history and culture of the United States.
+From Sept.
+2-14, the students visited Philadelphia, Boston, the U.S. Coast Guard Leadership Development Center (LDC), New York City, Washington D.C., and the U.S. Naval Academy.

 |Date Taken: